pynbody/pynbody/docs/tutorials/data_access.rst

-However, it's usually more helpful to simply convert your arrays into something more managable than the internal units. `Pynbody` arrays can be converted using the :func:`~pynbody.array.SimArray.in_units` function; simply pass in a string representing the units you want.
+However, it's usually more helpful to simply convert your arrays into something more managable than the internal units. `Pynbody` arrays can be converted using the :func:`~pynbody.array.SimArray.in_units` function; just pass in a string representing the units you want.

 .. ipython::